Law Office of Michelle Ball Sports/CIF CIF Now Banning Parents And Spectators Who Act Up

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Rowdy spectators and parents seem to be everywhere at student sporting events, yelling at referees, throwing cups, or loudly disagreeing with sports calls.
-Don’t we all have a story about these people and their uncomfortable communications?
+Rowdy spectators and parents seem to be frequently at student sporting events, yelling at referees, throwing cups, or loudly disagreeing with sports calls.
+We all have a story about these uncomfortable communications.

 Close up of angry male eye